 Congratulations to both Brian Yablonovskiy and Ilan Dascher on moving up to the Future Engineer Finals!
 Next step?
 They will be interviewed May 3rd and a few days later they’ll hear who take the top prize.
 How big is this?
 Really big!!
 This is just one reason why we know that The Bay Academy has the smartest science students in NY City and why The Bay Academy is the #1 middle school to come to if you love science!

 Keep in mind that this science competition is not just a NY City contest – it is nationwide!!
 These ten semi-finalists are from across the country.
 It is great enough news to have one student from our great school picked to make it to the finals, but The Bay Academy has two of our best representing us.
 When you see them next week, wish them the best in their quest to take the top honor (to be announced May 7th).
 No matter who takes 1st Place, know that they have done their best and next time it could be you (or maybe them, again!!)

-Congratulations, Samuel Reingold has been selected as a winner for his outstanding poetry entry submitted to the New York City Department of Environmental Protection’s (DEP) 33rd annual Water Resources Art and Poetry Contest.
-Note, this is the second year that Sam has won this outstanding award – 6th grade as well!
-The entry was beautifully executed and shows genuine understanding of – and appreciation for – New York’s water resources.
+Congratulations!
+Samuel Reingold 831, Diana Reszuta 611 and Jiayi Yu 653 have all been selected as winners for their outstanding art and poetry entries submitted to the New York City Department of Environmental Protection’s (DEP) 33rd annual Water Resources Art and Poetry Contest.
+(Note, this is the second year that Sam has won this outstanding award – 6th grade as well!)
+Their entries were beautifully executed and shows genuine understanding of – and appreciation for – New York’s water resources.
 More than 1,600 watershed and New York City students participated in the contest this year.

 Click here to see Sam’s submission! – Sip of Goodness